radurobotin/configuration/leanda/cloud-formation/readme.md

 # Leanda AWS CloudFormation

+## Prerequisites

+- aws-cli
+- ecs-cli
+- jq

 ## Create a new cluster for back-end services

 Create a new stack by uploading `cf-backend.yml`.

 Specify the following:

-* Cluster name (LEANDA is the default, for example).
+- Cluster name (LEANDA is the default, for example).
-* Snapshot ID (look it up under EC/Snapshots in AWS Console).
+- Snapshot ID (look it up under EC/Snapshots in AWS Console).
-* Price for the EC2 Spot Instance
+- Price for the EC2 Spot Instance

 ## Create infrastructure for front-end services